circleci/circleci-docs/jekyll/_cci2/concepts.md

 ## Projects

-A CircleCI project shares the name of the associated code repository.
+A CircleCI project shares the name of the associated code repository in your VCS (GitHub or Bitbucket).
 Select Add Project from the CircleCI application to enter the Projects dashboard, from where you can set up and follow the projects you have access to.

 On the Projects Dashboard, you can either:
-* _Set Up_ any project that you are the owner of on your VCS
+* _Set Up_ any project that you are the owner of in your VCS
 * _Follow_ any project in your organization to gain access to its pipelines and to subscribe to [email notifications]({{
 site.baseurl }}/2.0/notifications/) for the project's status.